8 Proven Tips and Tricks to Make a Christmas Tree Last Longer

 Make a clean, straight cut across the base of the tree

 Why?
 Because when a tree is first cut, air gets into the plant tissues and disrupts the tree’s ability to absorb water.
-Cutting the trunk again “primes” the tree, so to speak, so it can hydrate properly.
+Cutting the trunk again opens up the xylem vessels and “primes” the tree, so to speak, so it can hydrate properly.

-Trees can absorb as much as a gallon of water in the first 24 hours, so it’s crucial that your tree stays well hydrated.
+Trees can absorb as much as a gallon of water in the first 24 hours, so hydration is key to your tree staying green.

 As soon as you bring your tree indoors, set it up in a sturdy tree stand with a generous water reservoir that holds at least a gallon of water.
-(I swear by this tree stand!)
+(I swear by this tree stand.
+It stores a lot of water and it’s a burly one too—you won’t have to worry about your tree toppling over.
+It’s also a cinch to get your tree upright.
+I’ve owned mine for several years.)

-Quick tip: Don’t decorate your tree until you’re sure it’s taking up water properly.
-If the water reservoir is still relatively full the next day, make a new cut or (assuming you purchased it from a tree lot) return the tree for a different one.
+Don’t decorate your tree until you’re sure it’s taking up water properly.
+If the water reservoir is still relatively full the next day, make a new cut or—if you purchased it from a tree lot—return the tree for a different one.

 Use a stand that’s properly sized for your tree, as you want to avoid carving off the bark to fit the stand—it’s those outer layers that help the tree absorb the most water.
 Without them, your tree will dry out sooner.